PSAppDeployToolkit/PSAppDeployToolkit/docs/Remove-ADTInstalledApplication.md

 ### -ApplicationType
 Specifies the type of application to remove.
-Valid values are 'Any', 'MSI', and 'EXE'.
+Valid values are 'All', 'MSI', and 'EXE'.
-The default value is 'MSI'.
+The default value is 'All'.

 ```yaml
 Type: String